Entanglement dynamics from universal low-lying modes

 \subsubsection{General structure}

-The key physical properties of $A_0$ that give rise to the membrane picture in the above discussion are: (i) $A_0$ is gapped, so that $e^{-S_2(t)}$ has an exponential decay for any initial state, leading to linear growth of $S_2(t)$; (ii) the one-particle eigenstates of the $A_0$ are plane waves of domain walls between $\bra{\up}$ and $\bra{\down}$ ; and (iii) domain walls are non-interacting other than the possibility of pair-wise annihilation.
-In the next section, we will show that properties (i) and (ii) remain robust for the full Hamiltonian $P_4$ at finite $q$. (ii) is robust up to some local ``dressing" of the domain walls.
-In Sec. \ref{sec:gue}, we will further show that these properties remain robust for Brownian models with fixed coupling operators.
+The key physical properties of $A_0$ that give rise to the membrane picture in the above discussion are: \begin{enumerate} \item[(i)] The ground states are simply ferromagnetic states of the form of Eq.~(\ref{eq:P4gs}). \item[(ii)] The spectrum is gapped, so that $e^{-S_2(t)}$ has an exponential decay for any initial state, leading to linear growth of $S_2(t)$; \item[(iii)] The one-particle eigenstates of the $A_0$ are plane waves of domain walls between the two ferromagnetic ground states. \item[(iv)] Domain walls are non-interacting other than the possibility of pair-wise annihilation and annihilation at the boundaries. \end{enumerate} In the following, we will show that properties (i)-(iii) remain robust for the full Hamiltonian $P_4$ at finite $q$. (i) just follows from the symmetries of the system, and always holds for all the systems we consider in this work.
+Given that ground state structure, we expect that it is generically gapped, so (ii) holds, and we expect that its excitations are domain-walls, so (iii) should be robust up to some local ``dressing" of the domain walls.
+In Sec. \ref{sec:gue}, we will further show that all these properties remain robust for Brownian models with fixed coupling operators.